Press

 By Emma Crichton-Miller

-Emma Crichton-Miller explores the tradition of bespoke estate and landscape map-making for the Financial Times, placing Rural Maps alongside some of the finest contemporary practitioners in the field.
-The piece traces the history of rural cartography from the dissolution of the monasteries to the present day, and examines why landowners continue to commission hand-crafted maps as both working tools and permanent records of their estates.
-Sir Kenneth Carlisle of Wyken Hall in Suffolk, who commissioned a Rural Maps map and hangs it alongside an estate map from 1780, describes them as important historical records.
+Emma Crichton-Miller explores bespoke estate and landscape map-making, placing Rural Maps among the finest contemporary practitioners.
+The piece traces rural cartography from the dissolution of the monasteries to the present, and asks why landowners still commission maps by hand.
+Sir Kenneth Carlisle of Wyken Hall, Suffolk, who hangs his Rural Maps commission beside an estate map from 1780, calls them important historical records.

 Read the article in the Financial Times PDF of article